qldduong/datamodels/ims.md

 As a hierarchical database, it stores data in a tree-like structure that's built around parent-child relationships of the nodes within the tree.
 IBM IMS uses a hybrid cloud model, so it uses on-premises storage and cloud storage.
 Java applications can IMS databases and process IMS transactions through drivers like The IMS Universal drivers.
+The IMS Universal drivers are software components that provide Java™ applications with connectivity and access to IMS databases from z/OS® and distributed environments through TCP/IP.

 # Sources: